 Torno scored a 3,000-square foot loft for $300 a month when she moved here in 1984, ultimately becoming part of a tight-knit group of transplants known as “the Asheville 1000.”

 “We’re starting to have a much more vibrant arts scene,” Torno says.
-“In the arts district of Asheville, you’ll see UNC students, transplants coming here to launch a second career, and 40-somethings who’ve been members of the Highland Guild for 20 years.
+“In the River Arts District of Asheville, you’ll see UNC students, transplants coming here to launch a second career, and 40-somethings who’ve been members of the Highland Craft Guild for 20 years.
 There’s a whole range of what’s possible due to our creative independent commerce.”

 Visitors looking for a weekend getaway immersed in Asheville arts and culture will find excellent shopping opportunities in the River Arts District– 23 former industrial buildings along a one-mile stretch of the tranquil French Broad River.

-Here’s our guide to a few of the eclectic area’s key studios and galleries, as well as a brief list of River Arts District Restaurants…
+Read on for in-depth guide to some of the eclectic area’s key art studios and galleries, as well as a brief list of River Arts District restaurants.

 ASHEVILLE RIVER ARTS DISTRICT MAP